fredericbonnet/helena/docs/pages/helena-dialect/commands/list.md

     The subcommand will return an error message with usage when given the wrong number of arguments.

+  - ✅ invalid command
-  - ✅ values with no string representation
+  - ✅ wrong command arity

 ### <a id="list-subcommands-iteration"></a>Iteration